5 reasons broth is so healthy for dogs

 I’m using chicken here but you can easily substitute chicken with pork, lamb, beef and game bones.
 You’ll never waste a roast bone again.

-You should be left with a gloopy, gelatinous pot of gold which smells more like chicken than any chicken you’ve ever come across in your entire life before this moment.
+You should be left with a gloopy, gelatinous pot of gold, which smells more like chicken than any chicken you’ve ever come across in your entire life.
 This broth is delicious and full of highly available and digestible nutrition.
 Syphon some off for your own chicken soup base, keep some in the fridge for the next few days and freeze the rest.